-Proportion London descends from the Siegel and Stockman, which was founded in France in 1867 by Frederick Stockman who began trading in Great Britain in the early 1920's, manufacturing ;hand-crafted Papier-mâché bust forms and torsos for workrooms, couture house design studios and dressmakers' showrooms.
+Proportion London descends from Siegel and Stockman.
+Founded in France in 1867 by Frederick Stockman, he began trading in Great Britain in the early 1920s, manufacturing hand-crafted Papier-mâché bust forms and torsos for workrooms, couture house design studios and dressmakers' showrooms.

 During the early part of the 20th century, department stores became big retail business introducing the need for bust forms and display figures for their "professional window-trimming teams".
 This led to a huge increase in business and diversification into more display fixtures and fittings.

-Changing the brand name in the 1990's, Proportion London continues to practice the original artestian techniques and craftsmanship, l uses their library of original shape moulds and early archive material.
+Changing the brand name in the 1990s, Proportion London continues to practice the original artesian techniques and craftsmanship, using their library of original shape moulds and early archive material.

-Today, Proportion London stilin addition to looking beyond conventional retail to evolve with our clients' millennial consumers, often linking with key industry designers, illustrators and sculptors to create iconic collections.
+Today, Proportion London looks beyond conventional retail, evolving with our clients' millennial consumers.
+We often link with key industry designers, illustrators and sculptors to create iconic collections.